These are good times for DIY entrepreneurship.

 You will spend lots of time and effort in generating the body of your content, but don’t overlook the headline and post titles.
 While 8 out of 10 people will read your headline, only 2 out of 10 people will read the rest of your post.

 An exceptional post title can get your article shared on social media, even before its read.
-Invest time in compelling, magnetic, persuasive copy.
+Invest time in writing compelling, magnetic, persuasive copy.

 In this video the title offers a fresh twist to what Moms do, with both humor and curiosity.
 It got great engagement on Facebook and Youtube.

 Roundups are curated answers on a particular topic, offered by influencers or experts in that niche.
 Whether you seek the answers on social media, via platforms like HARO or through direct email outreach, not only does it provide you with free content, but also free promotion and increased visibility.
 The featured entrepreneurs happily share and promote your content, exposing it to new audiences and boosting engagement and traffic.

 With this blog post, not only did we answer the frequently asked questions from our members on the best business books to read, but we sought the recommendations from the experts themselves, who even shared the final blog with their audience.

 13. Reuse your lives, how-tos, insta videos on YouTube